Ordinary share

 • Bonus shares

 When a business does not distribute dividends to its shareholders, it offers bonus shares to boost the value of the business.
 It is distributed to the company’s current shareholders.
-Also, it entices investors to trade stocks or invest in that specific business.
+It entices investors to trade stocks or invest in that specific business.

 • Sweat equity shares